Skip to content

 API Reference

-The <color-input> element accepts three HTML attributes:
+The <color-input> element accepts four HTML attributes:

 The value attribute sets the color using standard CSS color syntax.